 '''

+(read-json

+[in

+#:null jsnull

+#:replace-malformed-surrogate? replace-malformed-surrogate?])

-(read-json [in #:null jsnull]) → (or/c jsexpr? eof-object?)
+→ (or/c jsexpr? eof-object?)

-in : input-port? = (current-input-port)
+in: input-port? = (current-input-port)

-jsnull : any/c = (json-null)
+jsnull: any/c = (json-null)

+replace-malformed-surrogate?: any/c = #f

 '''

 Reads a jsexpr from a single JSON-encoded input port in as a Racket (immutable) value, or produces eof if only whitespace remains.
 Like read, the function leaves all remaining characters in the port so that a second call can retrieve the remaining JSON input(s).
 If the JSON inputs aren't delimited per se (true, false, null), they must be separated by whitespace from the following JSON input.
+When replace-malformed-surrogate? is not #f an escaped malformed surrogate will be replaced with the unicode replacement character, otherwise exn:fail:read will be raised.
 Raises exn:fail:read if in is not at EOF and starts with malformed JSON (that is, no initial sequence of bytes in in can be parsed as JSON); see below for examples.